Skip to main content

 Great Lavra

 The Great Lavra, founded in 963 AD by Saint Athanasius the Athonite, is the first and largest monastery of Mount Athos.
 Its historical significance is undeniable, as it has been a center of spiritual and cultural life for centuries.
-The monastery hosts rare icons and relics, such as the relic of Saint Athanasius and the icon of the Virgin Mary of the Sweet Kiss, attracting pilgrims from all over the world.
+The monastery hosts rare icons and relics, such as the relic of Saint Athanasius and the icon of the Virgin Mary of Sweet Kiss, attracting pilgrims from all over the world.
 Architecturally, the Great Lavra incorporates elements of Byzantine and post-Byzantine art, with imposing buildings and impressive frescoes adorning its churches.
 Its uniqueness lies in its rich history and uninterrupted spiritual tradition, which continues to this day, offering visitors an authentic experience of monastic life.
 The Great Lavra is not just a monastery, but a living monument of Orthodoxy and Greek cultural heritage.

 Highlights